Fusion86/HU-ATP/README.md

 ### Turing completeness

 We could write a brainfuck interpreter in this language.
 Because brainfuck is turing complete it also means that this language is turing complete.
-To write a brainfuck interpreter you only needs arrays, conditions and basic math (addition and subtraction), all these features are supported (in one way or another) in this language.
+To write a brainfuck interpreter you only needs arrays, conditions and basic math (addition and subtraction), all these features are supported in this language.

 ### Other functionality